Member Organizations

 Code of Ethics for Professional Accountants

 The Accounting Professions Act B.E.
-2547 of 2004 authorizes the Federation of Accounting Profession (FAP) to set ethical requirements for all professional accountants in Thailand.
-FAP reports that it has translated and adopted the 2014 IESBA Code of Ethics.
-No plans have been indicated to adopt the 2016 IESBA Code, including the NOCLAR standard.
+2547 of 2004 authorizes the Federation of Accounting Profession (TFAC) to set ethical requirements.
+TFAC has implemented a continuous procedure for assessing, translating, and adopting the IESBA Code of Ethics.
+The 2023 International Code of Ethics issued by the IESBA has been translated and adopted.

 -